Which San Diego Neighborhood Is Best for Your Vacation

 Hotel Del Coronado

 This San Diego icon is our best full-service beachfront resort.
 It’s historic, haunted, popular, fun and the hotel I book visitors into most.
 It’s an excellent choice for people who would like easy beach access (and perhaps even a Del margarita served to your chair in the sand).
 Know that it’s a 4-star Curio Collection by Hilton property and can be busy during peak season.
-You can also request a Virtuoso rate through me that comes with amenities like complimentary breakfast for two at Sheerwater and more.
+You can also book a Virtuoso rate online (input only the number of adults traveling to get an accurate rate and mention the children’s ages in the special requests – I’ll add them) through me that comes with amenities like complimentary breakfast for two at Sheerwater and more.

 Loews Coronado is about 4 miles south of Coronado along Silver Strand beach.
 This five-star hotel prices well because it is somewhat isolated.
 People tend to stay here when the Hotel Del Coronado is out of their budget.
 Guests have access to two beach types: ocean beach and bay beach.
 The latter is waveless and excellent for small kids.
 The resort offers a shuttle to Coronado village and is pet-friendly.